-- 5.1 The proposal for the site is to renovate and extend the existing house to the side and rear. - 5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to create a new access to the south of the site to create and in-out driveway. - 5.2 The proposed location of the above structures can be seen on the appended plan.